nguyensjsu/sp22-202-team-m/Journals/TruptiLokhande.md

 ### Week 3

 What tasks did I work on / complete?
-- exploring how factory pattern could be used to create objects in Snake world
+- brainstormed how factory pattern could be used to create objects in Snake world
 - created food factory to create food objects at runtime like apple & bananas
 - created obstacle factory to create obstacle objects at runtime like fire and stone
 - refactored and optimized the original boiler plate code